Scheduled MonumentsEnglandWorld War II defences of the former airfield of RAF Cranage

 What is World War II defences of the former airfield of RAF Cranage?

-RAF Cranage is a Second World War airfield located in Cheshire, England, which served as an operational station during the conflict.
+RAF Cranage is a World War II airfield located in Cheshire, England, which served as an operational base for the Royal Air Force during the Second World War.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020762.

 Who is responsible for protecting World War II defences of the former airfield of RAF Cranage?